 Signposts that Show that 3Arts is Shifting Culture in the Right Direction

-- 3Arts honors the experiences and needs of women artists, artists of color, and artists with disabilities.
+- 3Arts honors the experiences and needs of women artists, artists of color, and Deaf and disabled artists.
 It holds them at the center of its work and continually evolves its support for these communities.
 3Arts centers these communities in internal policies, procedures, staff and board development, and in external programs and services.

 - 3Arts is a learning organization.
 It checks for bias and oppressive systems on an ongoing basis.
 It centers equity and justice in its grantmaking and program practices.

 - 3Arts advocates for artists by communicating its learnings and modeling its support.
 This encourages the arts and culture communities in 3Arts' local and national networks to become more fluid and responsive--especially with regard to support for individual artists.

 Impact of These Outcomes